 The cultural foundations of the West stand on the bedrock of the ancient Near East: writing, literature, art, architecture, science, mathematics and religion reach back past Rome and Greece to Mesopotamia, Egypt and Anatolia.
 This course provides an introduction to the literature, history and culture of that period, c.
 3100-600 B.C.

-MnTC (GELS): Upper Division Liberal Studies Goal (LS), Humanities/Fine Arts Goal (06) Prerequisite: WRIT 131 Writing I or have instructor's permission.
+MnTC (GELS): Humanities/Fine Arts Goal(o6), Upper Division Liberal Studies Goal(LS) Prerequisite: WRIT 131 Writing I or have instructor's permission.

-HUM 311, The Classical World: Greece, 4 credits
+HUM 312, The Classical World: Rome, 4 credits